 - Elective courses approved for the specialization (12 credits)

-Typically, successful applicants should demonstrate a record of academic quality, achieving greater than or equal to a 3.0 GPA on a 4.0 scale; GRE scores greater than the 50th percentile, in verbal and quantitative; and greater than or equal to a 4 in analytical writing.
+Typically, successful applicants should demonstrate a record of academic quality, achieving greater than or equal to a 3.0 GPA on a 4.0 scale.
 Excellent recommendations and a strong personal statement are also very important for admittance into the programs.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.